Chane Behanan: Professional career

 Behanan went undrafted in the 2014 NBA draft but on November 1, 2014, Behanan was selected by the Rio Grande Valley Vipers with the 14th overall pick in the NBA Development League Draft.
 On February 6, 2015, he was waived by Rio Grande Valley.
 In 13 games with one start, Behanan averaged 4.5 points and 3.3 rebounds.
 On April 2, 2015, he was acquired by the Reno Bighorns, but never played for them.

 On November 27, 2015, Behanan signed with Soles de Mexicali of Mexico.

 On February 24, 2016, he signed with Santeros de Aguada of the Baloncesto Superior Nacional.
-Behanan lead the Santeros to the semifinals of the 2016 season where the Santeros eventually lost 4–2 to the league subchampions Vaqueros de Bayamón.
+Behanan lead the Santeros to the semifinals of the 2016 season where the Santeros eventually lost 4–2 to the league sub-champions Vaqueros de Bayamón.
 He averaged 17.5 points per game and 9.6 rebounds per game in the regular season making him a candidate for the league Most Valuable Player award.

 In 2016 Behanan joined the NBA Dallas Mavericks for NBA Summer League.

 On October 31, 2016, Behanan was re-acquired by the Reno Bighorns.
 In 19 games, he averaged 8.8 points and 4.4 rebounds.

 On February 2, 2017, Behanan was traded to the Salt Lake City Stars.

 On July 7, 2017, Behanan signed with the Kia Picanto of the Philippine Basketball Association as their reinforcement for the 2017 PBA Governors' Cup.
 However, he was prohibited from playing after exceeding the height limit.

 On July 18, 2017, Behanan signed with Italian club Aquila Basket Trento.
 On December 14, 2017, he parted ways with Trento after averaging 11.9 points and 5.5 rebounds per game.

 On September 8, 2019, Behanan signed with Hapoel Ramat Gan Givatayim of the Israel National League.
 On October 24, 2019, he parted ways with the Urduns before appearing in a game for them.

 On March 1, 2020, he has signed with Santeros de Aguada of the Baloncesto Superior Nacional (BSN).